Jun's Aftercare Instructions!

 +Around this time, your tattoo may itch like hell.
 Don’t itch it, don’t pick at it.
 Rub or tap your tattoo gently if you must.

 +Your tattoo may also look different at this stage as it is changing from an open wound to a healing ink scar.
-Some people get alarmed, don't worry.
 Your tattoo may look light (the top layers of your skin are shedding, like when a snake looks different when it's about to shed) or wrinkly in the skin (scabs will tighten the skin around it for healing).

-+Wait about a week after your appointment to start using any moisturizers (lotion).
++Wait about 10 days after your appointment to start using any moisturizers (lotion).
 Moisturizers can include coconut oil and shea butter (watch for irritation if they have fragrances or essential oils).

 If you have ANY questions or concerns during your healing process, ASK!
 If something is unusual or doesn’t feel right to you, ASK!